Last Updated on August 25, 2023 by rudyooms

 3. The hidden flow

-The whole story but within a simple flow.
-As always you can click on it to get a link to the BMP file (better quality)
+The whole story is told within a simple flow.
+As always, you can click on it to get a link to the BMP file (better quality)

 To give a small summary from blog posts 1 and 2 combined: The policyconsistencyensurerjob will make sure that the refresh schedule will be triggered to make sure that accidentally deleted EPM policies will be reapplied/refreshed on the device (even when the device is offline!).
 This background job is executed every 15 minutes and will be retried a maximum of 5 times.

 Luckily we can manually change this by creating some registry keys in the EPMAgent\Settings registry key(or maybe not!!
-Don’t do this in production… as it will not be supported by Microsoft I assume… even when they put it in the code)
+Don’t do this in production… as Microsoft will not support it I assume… even when they put it in the code)

 Conclusion